SD › Thailand › Bangkok › Best Time to Visit

 - New Year’s Day – New Year’s Day, January 1, is a public holiday in Thailand.
 While it may be a little quieter as some residents visit their local temple to make merit, the shops and malls remain open and only government offices and banks will be closed.

 - National Children’s Day – On this day, celebrated on the second Saturday in January, doors that are usually closed to the public are opened, like the Government House, Defence Ministry and inner Grand Palace.
 Zoos, theme parks and many other sights are free, and there are many special events held for children.

 - Bangkok Fringe Festival – Held annually between late January and early February, this performing arts festival that takes place at the Patravadi Theater features Thai and international artists who perform dance, music, theater, puppetry, film, and more.

 - Chinese Lunar New Year’s Day – A weeklong celebration rings in the Chinese New Year in late January or February.
-In 2017, the Chinese New Year will be on January 28.
 This is a time for Thai-Chinese to rest and celebrate, so many businesses will be closed.
 Chinatown will be filled with lanterns, firecrackers, lion and dragon dances, Chinese opera and an even greater number of food stalls than usual.

 Bangkok Events in February

 - Valentine’s Day – Valentine’s Day, February 14, isn’t a public holiday, but in a country where public displays of affection are frowned upon and many are shy about love, it offers the opportunity to send a card or ask someone to dinner.
 It’s celebrated much the way it is in other countries, and is becoming an increasingly extravagant affair.
 Most of the city’s top restaurants and bars host special romantic evenings and themed events.